 Shade Sail Installation

-The first challenge we encountered is that our sturdy supports were not close enough together to directly attach the three sides of the triangle.
-We laid out the shade sails on the ground in the manner in which we wanted to hang them, then measured how much we would need to extend each end to reach a fastener.
-Then we mounted the brackets at each corresponding support with a drill and screws.
+For us, a few corners ended up being right above the middle of the lawn or the middle of the patio.
+So this is what we did.
+We installed 4×4 posts (we should have used metal poles) where we wanted the sails to attach to. (more on that below).
+Then we laid out the shade sails on the ground in the manner in which we wanted to hang them, then measured how much we would need to extend each end to reach the posts.
+Then we mounted the brackets at each corresponding attachment point with a drill and screws.
 We got some metal cable and crimps from home depot.
 The metal cable goes through one end of the crimp, loops through the buckle on the shade sail, then back through the other side of the crimp.
 See photo, below.
 Use a hammer to pound the crimp closed, and it locks it tight.

 Measure the length to the turnbuckle for the opposite fastener, and create another loop at that end.
 It doesn’t have to be a perfect measurement because the turnbuckle tightens down.
 Make sure when you measure the length of your extension wire, the turnbuckle is adjusted at its most open position.
 That way, you have room to tighten it down.
 It will tighten more then you think.
 When you have extension wire made for all the ends that needs it, move to the next step.